 Czech Republic

 The Czech Republic’s two-phase approach has stalled its progress due to delays in the new Accounting Act, which was planned to cover the remaining reporting obligations under the CSRD.
 The government decided to transpose the remaining obligations in the second phase via amendments to the existing Accounting Act and the Act on Auditors.
-This draft legislation was submitted to Parliament on 29 August 2024.
+This draft legislation was submitted to Parliament on 29 August 2024, however no progress has been made since then.

 The Czech Tax Office functions as supervisory authority for the transposed obligations.
 Sanctions for non-compliance can be up to 3 % of the company’s assets (for offences relating to the preparation of the sustainability report) and up to 6 % of the company’s assets (for failure to prepare a sustainability report).
 The transposed obligations under the currently applicable legislation are generally in line with the CSRD with the exception of a broader definition of insurance undertakings as public-interest entities.
 In contrast, the proposed draft legislation aligns fully with the CSRD.